-This provision for a clear opening width of 32 inches has been in effect since 1976 for FTA-funded vehicles and should be met easily.
-The door width specified is not designed solely to accommodate wheelchair users.
-Rather, the dimension is designed to provide space for crutch-tip-to-crutch-tip distance of a typical crutch user.
+The 32-inch door width does not pertain solely to wheelchairs or other wheeled mobility aids.
+Rather, the dimension is designed to accommodate the crutch-tip-to-crutch-tip distance for a typical crutch user.
 Also, the requirement is for a "clear opening."
-The provision of a wide doorway with a vertical stanchion in the center does not meet the requirement.
+Providing a wide doorway with a vertical stanchion in the center does not meet this requirement.

-(2) If doorways connecting adjoining cars in a multi-car train are provided, and if such doorway is connected by an aisle with a minimum clear width of 30 inches to one or more spaces where wheelchair or mobility aid users can be accommodated, then such doorway shall have a minimum clear opening of 30 inches to permit wheelchair and mobility aid users to be evacuated to an adjoining vehicle in an emergency.
+(2) If doorways connecting adjoining cars in a multi-car train are provided, and if such doorway is connected by an aisle with a minimum clear width of 30 inches to one or more spaces where wheelchair or mobility aid users can be accommodated, then such doorway shall have, to the maximum extent practicable in accordance with the regulations issued under the Federal Railroad Safety Act of 1970 (49 CFR Parts 229 and 231), a clear opening of 30 inches.

-This requirement applies only to new vehicles equipped with end doors that can be reached by a wheelchair or mobility aid user.
-This means that where there is a route at least 30 inches wide leading from the area containing accessible spaces to the end door, then the end doors must provide a minimum of 30 inches clear width.
-Since the clear area in which mobility aid users can position themselves is usually located at the ends of cars, the end doors will most likely be in close proximity to accessible spaces.
-This requirement does not apply to vehicles that are designed with a route leading to the end doors that is less than 30 inches wide at any point or that is inaccessible in any other aspect (e.g., steps).
-How ever, this provision should not be viewed as an excuse to arbitrarily place stanchions or arrange seats to preclude a 30-in ch wide passage to avoid having to specify 30-inch wide end doors.
+This requirement applies only to new cars equipped with end doors that can be reached by a wheelchair or mobility aid user.
+This means that where there is a route at least 30 inches wide, and without steps, leading from the area containing accessible spaces to the end door, then the end doors must provide a minimum of 30 inches clear width.
+Since the clear area in which mobility aid users can position them selves is usually located at the ends of cars, the end doors will most likely be in close proximity to accessible spaces.
+This requirement does not apply to cars not equipped with end doors or cars designed with a route leading to the end doors that is less than 30 inches wide at any point or that is inaccessible in any other aspect (e.g., step s).
+How ever, this provision should not be viewed as an excuse to arbitrarily place stanch ions or arrange seats to preclude a 30-in ch wide passage to avoid having to specify 30inch wide end doors.

 These guidelines do not address evacuation procedures or require that end doors be used in emergencies or that they be part of an evacuation route.
 For a variety of reasons, the end doors might not be used by a transit system's evacuation plan.
-In addition, a transit system's evacuation plan that requires the use of side doors would not be precluded by this provision.
-Further, the evacuation route leading from the train itself is often inaccessible, especially in the case of rapid rail where narrow walkways, catwalks, and escape ladders are part of evacuation routes from tunnels.
-Nonetheless, the end doors of new vehicles can easily be designed to be functionally accessible (i.e., have 30 inches of clear width) and should be accessible in case they may serve as an accessible means of egress.
+In addition, a transit system's evacuation plan that did not specify use of end doors would not be precluded by this provision.
+Nevertheless, the end doors of new cars can easily be designed to be functionally accessible (i.e., have 30 inches of clear width) and should be accessible in case they may serve as an accessible means of egress.
 In limited emergencies, such as when the side doors of a car fail, accessible end doors would be the only means of exit.
 Additionally, the Board recognizes that this provision does not guarantee access into adjoining cars since existing cars may not have end doors with 30 inches of clear width.
-However, as old cars are replaced over time and the number of accessible cars on each train increases, the chances of providing an accessible connection betw een cars will be greater.

-Existing cars or cars retrofitted under the "one-car-per-train" rule are not subject to this requirement.
+How ever, as old cars are replaced over time and the number of accessible cars on each train increases, the chances of providing an accessible connection betw een cars will be greater.
+This provision recognizes that regulations issued under the Federal Railroad Safety Act, which include requirements for collision posts, may effectively prohibit the installation of end doors with 30 inches of clear width.
+Under these circumstances, the 30-inch width requirement would not apply since these guidelines are not intended to conflict with existing safety requirements.
+Further, it should be noted that existing cars, including those retrofitted under the "one-car-per-train rule," are not subject to this provision.